 - The Denver Chalk Art Festival is fun for the whole family.
 Get your hands dirty and colorful while 200 unique artists use sidewalk chalk to create masterpieces.

 - If you want something a little more ‘refined’ than chalk art, you can visit the Downtown Denver Arts Festival held in late May.

 - If you’re in need of culture you can try to Cinco De Mayo Fest, a two-day festival normally held the weekend before May 5, or you can get funky at the Five Points Jazz Festival around mid-May.

-Although the weather can get crisp, fall is a still a great time to visit Denver.
+Although the weather can get crisp, fall is still a great time to visit Denver.
+Stay for Thanksgiving dinner in Denver.
 Snow is not uncommon, but most of the snow and colder weather reserve itself for January and later.
 Highs in fall tend to hover around the 50s to the 70s while lows generally don’t get past freezing temperatures until December (you should still pack warm and waterproof clothing, though, as freezing temps and snow can strike the area unpredictably.)
 You can still enjoy parks, hikes around the city, and other outdoor activities without freezing in the fall.

 There are also plenty of events and activities during the fall, including home football games for the Denver Broncos but late fall is the time many outdoor attractions and events shut down for the season.

 - Great American Beer Fest (GABF) traditionally falls around the first fall weekend and attracts beer lovers and brewers from around the globe.
 GABF is one of the top beer festivals in the world and can’t be missed if you like your suds.